-How do institutional food service professionals know that food from their suppliers is safe?DOWNLOAD FILE
+How do institutional food service professionals know that food from their suppliers is safe?DOWNLOAD

 This brief shares the results of a short anonymous survey to institutional food service buyers in the Michigan Farm to Institution Network.